-As part of the 2018 Festival of learning and Teaching Sheena Warman and Sarah Kelly presented ‘Feedforward to support classroom to workplace transitions; an interdisciplinary approach‘, watch the recording or download the presentation PowerPoint.
+As part of the 2018 Festival of learning and Teaching Sheena Warman and Sarah Kelly presented ‘Feedforward to support classroom to workplace transitions; an interdisciplinary approach‘ which you can watch below or download the presentation PowerPoint.

 The LeapForward project aimed to evaluate and improve feedback and feedforward practices within undergraduate Health Sciences programmes (BVSc Veterinary Science, MBChB Medicine, BDS Dentistry), MSc Social Work, and BA Theatre and Performance Studies – a truly interdisciplinary approach.
 We have focused on student transitions, particularly that from classroom to workplace-based learning environments.